When Apple’s first phablet dropped last year, it basically turned out to be a big iPhone.

 From gossamer spider web threads to bubbles, it did a brilliant job of capturing what’s barely there.
 It’s like going back to previously perfect eyesight before it was ruined by too much computer use.
 4K requires minimal effort and turns out maximum results so we won’t be surprised if it becomes your default video recording resolution.

 We don’t think we can go back to to 1080p, let alone 720p, which is bad news for our storage.
 4K will munch right through your precious GB - a minute of 4K averages 375MB - so don’t go too crazy.
 Otherwise you’ll find yourself having to sacrifice apps to make space for an extremely detailed video of a snail gliding across the picnic table.

 This phablet doesn’t come cheap, as with all Apple products.
-The 16GB costs S$1218, the 64GB S$1388, and the 128GB - a princely S$1558.
-The 32GB Galaxy Note 5 costs S$1088, less than the 16GB iPhone 6s Plus the 32GB version of the LG G4 rings in at S$998 for the more expensive leather-backed version if you need a little perspective.
+The 16GB costs US$750, the 64GB US$850, and the 128GB - a princely US$950.
+The 32GB Galaxy Note 5 costs around the price of the 16GB iPhone 6s Plus in the US while the 32GB version of the LG G4 rings in at a little cheaper for even the more expensive leather-backed version if you need a little perspective.

 iPhone 6s Plus verdict

 No matter what people say, size matters.
 And because of its sheer screen size, the iPhone 6s Plus does tremendously well at showcasing some of Apple’s new hardware features.
 It’s particularly good for 3D Touch, and has a great screen for showing off those 12Mp photos and 4K video you can now shoot.
 Perhaps best of all, it enough battery life to see you through a day and then the morning afterwards.